Open-Turing-Project/TuringDocs/markdown/functioncall.md

 In other words, the module or monitor name and a dot must precede the function's name.
 If the function is being called from outside of a class from which it has been exported, the syntax of the _functionCall_ is one of:

 In these _p_ must be a pointer value that locates an object in the class.
-Form -  is a short form for form - .
+Form (b) is a short form for form (a).

         moduleId . functionId [ ( expn {, expn } ) ]        (a) classId ( p ) . functionId [ ( [ expn {, expn } ] ) ]
         (b) p -> functionId [ ( [ expn {, expn } ] ) ]